Is My Loved One Addicted to Narcotics

 Mental/Emotional Condition

-When addicted to narcotics, a person’s brain remains in an unstable state that grows progressively worse with ongoing drug use.
+When addicted to narcotics, a person’s brain stays in an unstable state that grows progressively worse with ongoing drug use.
 As a result, someone addicted to narcotics will start to exhibit the following signs:

 • Periods of depression